 - Disciplinary actions that can be endorsed by the board include temporary and permanent exclusion from publishing in EAGE publications, attending EAGE events, and suspension and termination of EAGE membership.

-XII Associated Societies
+XIII Associated Societies

 The Board may arrange for association with any duly organised groups or societies whose objective is the promotion of geosciences or related engineering subjects.

-XIII EAGE journals
+XIV EAGE journals